MukundiRams/visco/docs/source/tutorials/tutorials.rst

 - **Peak flux:** \(:math:`9.898513555527 \times 10^{-1}`\) Jy/beam
 - **RMS:** \(:math:`1.672275516698 \times 10^{-2}`\) Jy/beam
-- **SNR:** 59.1919
+- **SNR:** 52

 **Smearing:**

-After compression with the first 6 singular value, 100% of the peak flux was recovered for the source furthest from the phase centre.
+After compression with the first 6 singular value, 100% of the peak flux is recovered for the source furthest from the phase centre.
 This means that the first 6 singular values are sufficient for the compression and to fully retain the signal.

 **Disk usage:**